Multilingual LLMs Inherently Reward In-Language Time-Sensitive Semantic Alignment for Low-Resource Languages: Conclusion

 \section{Conclusion}

-In this paper, we introduced a pivotal dataset, \mtempreason, aimed at improving temporal reasoning assessment in low-resource languages using LLMs.
-Our analyses identified that multilingual LLMs inherently reward in-language time-sensitive semantic alignment over the cross-lingual similarity context in the X-ICL method.
-To overcome this, we proposed \newmodel, a novel method that enhances the retrieval of time-sensitive contextually relevant examples across low-resource languages.
-Our results demonstrated that this approach effectively improves \llms' temporal reasoning in low-resource languages, which we believe will aid in promoting linguistic diversity and the development of more inclusive \llms .
+In this paper, we introduced a novel dataset, \mtempreason, aimed at improving temporal reasoning assessment in low-resource languages using LLMs.
+Our analyses identified that multilingual LLMs inherently reward in-language time–sensitive semantic alignment over the cross-lingual similarity context in the X-ICL method.
+To overcome this, we proposed \newmodel, a novel method that enhances the retrieval of time–sensitive contextually relevant examples across low-resource languages.
+Our results demonstrated that this approach effectively improves \llms' temporal reasoning in low-resource languages, which we believe will aid in promoting linguistic diversity and the development of more inclusive \llms.
 Future endeavors may benefit from examining the alignment between an implicit temporal query's semantics and its implied semantic space to enhance intricate L3 task performance.